top of page

 • 5 min read

-Conquer Anxiety of Current Events: Minions Use the Mental Health Warrior Challenge Coin
+Conquer Anxiety: How the Minions Use the Mental Health Warrior Challenge Coin

-Now, I’ve crossed paths with these guys before and let me tell you—chaos is practically their middle name.
+Now, I’ve crossed paths with these guys before, and let me tell you — chaos is practically their middle name.
 But today?
-Today, their usual brand of chaos looked different.
-They weren’t just bouncing around for fun; they were buzzing with ANXIETY!
+Today their usual brand of chaos felt different.
+They weren’t bouncing around for fun.
+They were buzzing with ANXIETY.

-Bob was wringing his tiny hands, Kevin was pacing in circles, and Stuart appeared to be muttering something about bananas being out of stock.
+Bob was wringing his tiny hands.
+Kevin paced in tight circles.
+Stuart muttered something under his breath about bananas being out of stock.

 “Banana shortage!
 Crazy news!
 Too many decisions!”
 Bob added, clutching his teddy bear tighter than usual.